-- As the supervisor on this team, you supervise a team of writers tasked with creating these materials.
+- As a manager on this team, you supervise a team of writers tasked with creating these materials.
 In this deadline-driven environment, finding the balance between speed and precision is key.
 You’ll need to be comfortable telling your team that they aren’t meeting deadlines, and then help them find a way to do so, all the while ensuring the lessons are high quality.
 Feedback will reach your team at different intervals, and you’ll need to figure out how to respond to it.
 At times, the projects your team is working on will need to change; your job will to keep everyone on the same page and steadily moving forward, even when unexpected challenges arise.

 - Pitch in where needed on miscellaneous projects to help with other academics departments or other instructional design teams